mclarkestudio/liminal/DEV-TODO.md

 [] Add favicon
 [] Disbale Signin Login if Authd

-### Santize server for hosting 1
-[] Remove public display of data?
-   - User only sees articles once authd
-   - Need to see how db is configured

 ### Santize server for hosting 2
 [] Remove gender from user schema